 The chances of getting pregnant from precum are small, but they’re not non-existent.

-When it comes to getting pregnant, precum—the fluid that comes out of a penis before full ejaculation—might contain active sperm cells that are capable of fertilizing an egg.
+When it comes to getting pregnant, precum—the fluid that comes out of a penis before complete ejaculation—might contain active sperm cells that are capable of fertilizing an egg.

 If you’re relying on the withdrawal (or “pullout”) method of birth control, it’s important to be aware of this possibility.